xplshn/dbin/README.md

 [![ARM64 repo status](https://github.com/Azathothas/Toolpacks/actions/workflows/build_aarch64_Linux.yaml/badge.svg)](https://github.com/Azathothas/Toolpacks)
 -->

-dbin is a sophisticated, Golang-based rewrite of the original [BDL](https://github.com/xplshn/Handyscripts/blob/master/bdl), it is like a package manager, but without the hassle of dependencies nor the bloat, every binary provided is statically linked.
-This tool is made to operate on Linux systems, dbin is particularly well-suited for embedded systems, with support for both Amd64 AND Aarch64.
-Optionally, it works under Android too, but you'll have to set `$DBIN_INSTALL_DIR` and `$DBIN_CACHEDIR` if you aren't running it under Termux, since depending the Android version and the ROM used, directories vary and the user's permission to modify them too.
+dbin is a simple, Golang-based rewrite of the original [BDL](https://github.com/xplshn/Handyscripts/blob/master/bdl), it is like a package manager, but without the hassle of dependencies nor the bloat, every binary provided is statically linked.
+This tool is made to operate on Linux/Android systems, with plans to expand to other platforms soon, dbin is particularly well-suited for embedded systems, we support both amd64 & aarch64.

 > Why?

- “I tend to think the drawbacks of dynamic linking outweigh the advantages for many (most?) applications.” – John Carmack
+ “I tend to think the drawbacks of dynamic linking outweigh the advantages for many (most?) applications.” – John Carmack.
+If you are looking for more in-depth arguments, see: [cat-v.ORG - Dynamic Linking](https://harmful.cat-v.org/software/dynamic-linking)

 > I've seen lots of package manager projects without "packages".
 What is different about this one?